MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 Let us consider the following example: Contoso Suites is a company that offers various products such as VanArsdel and Relecloud — their collaboration suite and cloud suite, respectively.
 Both these product divisions are independent of each other and work in silos.
 So, they created 2 organizations in Viva Goals—VanArsdel, and Relecloud—to represent each of the enterprise’s product divisions.

-Now, under each organization, multiple teams and sub-teams can be created to match the structure of the enterprise and its divisions.
+Now, under each organization, multiple teams and subteams can be created to match the structure of the enterprise and its divisions.
 These organizations can then have their own org-level, team-level, and individual OKRs populated in them.

 But the drawback of pivoting an org at a division level is that you are contained within a small space wherein other orgs cannot view/contribute to your progress and vice versa.
 This results in lack of alignment and transparency, which are key to OKRs success.